Skip to content

 2. Family doctor (usually slower, long-term)

 If you are settling in Canada long-term, you should try to find a family doctor.
-This is a physician who can regularly see you and your family members and monitor your health longer term.
+This is a physician who can regularly see you and your family members and monitor your health in the long term.
 Once you have a family doctor, they will be able to help you manage your prescriptions.
 Family doctors are organized at the provincial level, so you will have to consult with your provincial health authority to find out how to get one in your province.
 For more details, check out our guide on finding a family doctor in Canada.

 Pro-tip: Most provinces allow you to sign up for a waitlist for a family doctor, but this can take months or even years.
 It is often faster to contact clinics directly and ask if they are accepting new patients or to ask friends if their doctors are taking on new patients.